lindhor/geoportal-server-catalog-wiki/Other-Configurations-For-Geoportal.md

 * It is also possible to customize this.

  ### To configure Geoportal to work in a disconnected environment
- * Setup a local version of ArcGIS JavaScript API (3.22)
+ * Setup a local version of ArcGIS JavaScript API
    * Please visit https://developers.arcgis.com/javascript/3/jshelp/intro_accessapi.html for more information about the API, and download and installation instructions.
+   * Make sure the version downloaded is consistent with the version that geoportal uses.
  * Update geoportal\app\context\AppContext.js
    * Get the lastest AppContext.js from github (https://github.com/Esri/geoportal-server-catalog/blob/master/geoportal/src/main/webapp/app/context/AppContext.js) and copy it to ...\geoportal\app\context\
  * Update geoportal\app\context\app-config.js
-   * Open app-config.js, update value for "basemap" to a ArcGIS map service url, for example:
+   * Open app-config.js, update value for "basemap" to a local ArcGIS map service url, for example:
 ```
     basemap: "http://servername/arcgis/rest/services/SampleWorldCities/MapServer",
 ```
  * Update ..\geoportal\index.html
-   * Replace Url to JavaScript API to local instance, for example: https://servername/arcgis_js_api/library/3.22/3.22/
+   * Replace url to JavaScript API with url for the local instance of JavaScript API, for example: https://servername/arcgis_js_api/library/3.22/3.22/
  ```
  ...
 <link rel="stylesheet" href="//js.arcgis.com/3.22/esri/themes/calcite/dijit/calcite.css">